Need to talk? Call 1800 882 436.

 Medicines during pregnancy

-Learn more about taking medicines during pregnancy, which includes over-the-counter medicine as well as herbal supplements and vitamins..
+Learn more about which medicines are safe to take during pregnancy, including over-the-counter medicine, herbal supplements and vitamins..

 Need more information?